-Despite the fact that server migrations are quite common, even the most experienced IT professionals experience nervousness when it’s time to actually make a move.
-With so many moving parts and required precision, it is very easy – and very common – for migrations to be approached with at least a little anxiety.
+Even though server migrations are quite common, the most experienced IT professionals get nervous when it’s time to initiate the server migration steps.
+With so many moving parts, it is very easy – and very common – for migrations to cause at least a little anxiety.

-It is important to think about data migrations early, because planning ahead is particularly critical for ensuring smooth, fast migrations that deliver the intended benefits without causing a lot of headaches along the way.
+Alleviate some of that tension by planning ahead for the migration.
+Instructing your team to start thinking about data migrations early is critical for ensuring smooth, fast migrations that deliver the intended benefits without causing headaches along the way.

 Organizations that do not leave a long enough lead time for their migration project often find that they experience business disruptions or unexpected costs, even if they do everything else right."

-A complete and accurate picture of your existing infrastructure, including all data, hardware, software, and network components is necessary for a successful data migration.
-A full documentation of your infrastructure is used to properly architect your new environment before the migration even begins, and enables you to avoid missing anything when the migration is performed.
+A complete and accurate picture of your existing infrastructure – including all data, hardware, software, and network components – is necessary for successful data migration.
+Before the migration even begins, your IT staff should conduct a complete documentation of your infrastructure.
+This will serve as your “blueprint” to properly construct your new environment and avoid missing any crucial details or files when the migration is performed.

 5 Step Server Migration Plan

-As we mentioned, a complete and successful migration is made up of a number of steps that can be performed sequentially.
-Those steps tend to fall into one of five primary categories that make up the overarching process of a migration.
+As we mentioned, a complete and successful server migration consists of several steps.
+Those numerous steps necessary when migrating servers tend to fall into one of five primary categories that make up the overarching migration process.

-Understanding how these broader steps fit together, and what is included in each, is critical to developing your exact migration strategy in the future.
+Understanding how these broader server migration steps fit together and what is included in each is critical to developing your exact strategy in the future.

 1. Preparing Your New Server

 In the simplest terms, think of a server migration as moving from one home to another.
-If you want to bring all of your possessions with you, then your new home needs to have enough space for all of your furniture, right?
-And, if you are used to having, say, a double sink vanity in your bathroom, you may want the same features in your new home.
+If you want to bring all of your possessions with you, your new home needs to have enough space, right?
+And, if you are used to having a double sink vanity in your bathroom, for example, you may want the same features in your new home.

-Migrating to a new server is much the same.
-All of the data associated with your website and applications needs to fit properly and in the right place on your new server.
-As a result, it is critical that your new server be properly sized and prepared for any incoming data and digital assets.
-Additionally, make sure that services and packages that your sites depend on are installed and available in the new environment.
+Migrating servers is very similar.
+All of the data associated with your website and applications needs to fit properly on your new server.
+Consequently,it’s important to ensure that your new server is appropriately sized and configured for any incoming data and digital assets.
+It’s also important to make sure that mission-critical services and packages that your sites depend on are installed and available in the new environment.

 Key Questions to Consider During Server Preparation